stangirala/uberdatachallenge/README.md

 * I have used flask for url routing.
 Gevent to serve the app at scale.
 I've used requests to write quick test apps that hit the apis endpoints.
+The test app represent a small subset of the quick and dirty tests I used.
 I've also used loads for load testing.
 The API functions can handle time based range operations.

 * At scale the genvets has considerable performance improvements as compared to the single threaded version.
 There are a couple of test